-In 2016, after considerable study and careful deliberation, the CCCERA Board of Trustees approved a significant change to CCCERA's investment allocation.
+In 2016, the CCCERA Board of Trustees approved a significant change to CCCERA's investment allocation.
 The new allocation was dubbed a Functionally Focused Portfolio (FFP).
-The strategic asset allocation was reviewed in late 2020 and the Board opted to lower the allocation to short-term, highly liquid fixed income instruments.
+The strategic asset allocation was reviewed in late 2020 and the Board opted to lower the allocation to shortterm, highly liquid fixed income instruments.
 This allocation is used to accomplish CCCERA's primary function, paying for the next 2-3 years of pension benefits.
 CCCERA will continue to allocate the bulk of the remaining assets into a globally diversified growth sub-portfolio of stocks, real estate and alternative asset strategies and the remaining into risk diversified investments.

 The Board believes that in addition to focusing more investable resources into short-term instruments intended to achieve the plan's primary function of paying near-term pension benefits, the new Functionally Focused Portfolio allocation strategy will reduce the inherently higher volatility of the returns generated by our historical allocation.
 The Trustees recognize that by reducing the volatility of investment returns, some higher returns may not necessarily be achieved during the up markets.
 Conversely, CCCERA returns will be less likely to be as negatively impacted during the inevitable down years.
 The Board realizes that with this new strategy, CCCERA may not necessarily capture all the market highs, nor have to endure all the market lows either.
-This pattern was observed in 2020 when the fund protected against the COVID-19 related selloff in March, but lagged during the subsequent recovery.
+This pattern was observed in 2021 when the fund lagged when markets were reaching record highs, but offered protection during uncertain periods mid-year.